 Lightning flashed again, and the unnatural thunder boomed and cracked in the distance.

 Suddenly, the guards broke rank and scattered.
 Some of them ran northeast toward the entrance, and some fell back, running toward the crumbling walls.
-Only a few remained with the melee fighters, and were quickly overwhelmed.
+Only a few remained with the melee fighters, and they were quickly overwhelmed.

-I turned away from the sickening scene and ran with the others, pursuing the guards who fled toward the wall.
+I turned away from the grotesque scene and ran with the others, pursuing the guards who fled toward the wall.
 We followed to the entrance of a squat, stone building, where we slowed our run, raised our weapons, and fired again.

 Most of the guards fell, but more emerged from the building- some covered in black and some half-dressed, but all armed with swords and flintlocks.

-Now it was our turn to fall back as the armed guards advanced.
+Then it was our turn to fall back as the armed guards advanced.
 We traded fire, and then when we’d all run out of ammunition, the guards charged- swords raised.

 The guards fell, their swords clattering to the ground.
 I turned to the side and saw our reinforcements- the Ancient men, armed with shooters and led by Swift.